www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-08-27-t56-ensure-local-unique-discoverability.md

 # Task Description
 Every net.splitcells.dem.object.Discoverable needs a unique path, as otherwise this will only cause website server issues during request routing.
+The existing Discoverable does not enforce anything.
-Do this by adding a manager attribute to every Discoverable, that manages all complex actions and Discoverable constructions.
+Enforce this by adding a manager attribute to every Discoverable, that manages all complex actions and Discoverable constructions.
-Make the whole discovery tree traversable via the root node.
+Make the whole discovery tree traversable via the root node, in order support querying the tree.
 # Tasks
 * [x] Create Discovery interface as a manager for each Discoverable.
 * [x] Implement Discovery interface.